The Nishika N8000 is a quadrascopic stereo 3D lenticular camera. By taking 4 different images at once, it was possible to create "3D" prints.

 The four lenses are fixed in place, which means the focus is fixed in place.
 Everything 5.5 feet away or further will be in focus.

 At the smallest aperture of f/19, you're also likely to see the effects of diffraction.
-Though it might be a mute point as the lenses are triplets.
+Though it might be a moot point as the lenses are triplets.

 The Nishika N8000 has no way to change the ASA/ISO of the film the camera will meter for.
 It was designed with the use of ASA/ISO 100 35mm film.